How to Handle Sexual Harassment in the Workplace

 Sexual harassment in the workplace is not something you have to endure in silence.
 By documenting the harassment, following proper reporting channels, and seeking legal help, you can take action to protect yourself and hold those responsible accountable.

 If you’ve experienced sexual harassment at work, don’t hesitate to reach out for professional help.
 We are experienced in handling sexual harassment cases and are ready to advocate for your rights.
-Contact Borelli & Associates, P.L.L.C. today for a confidential consultation.
+Contact Borrelli & Associates, P.L.L.C. today for a confidential consultation.

 Recent Posts